reimandlab/PACIFIC/README.md

 #1:   ERBB4                 mutated                       NA       80         0.01654919                                               NA                                                NA                                               NA                        NA                         NA
 #2:     APC                 mutated                       NA       70         0.03917444                                               NA                                                NA                                               NA                        NA                         NA
 ```
-Note that no feature was assigned to `anova_baseline`, therefore the "P_ANOVA_of_feature" is equivalent to P value of the univariate coxph model (likelihood ratio test).

 View the KM plot of the top feature, ERBB4 mutation:
 ```R